[Watch the Video Below: The Hope of Easter]

 The Women at the Tomb

-It’s clearly told in Scripture that the women came to the tomb on the first day of the week, Sunday, with the purpose of anointing the body.
+Scripture clearly tells us that the women came to the tomb on Sunday, the first day of the week, to anoint the body.

 Matthew 28:1 In the end of the sabbath [the Sabbath rest—after both the High Holy Day Sabbath and the weekly Sabbath], as it began to dawn toward the first day of the week [Sunday] came Mary Magdalene and the other Mary to see the sepulchre.